RyanChristian259/name-generator/readme.md

 Have a create your own list section?

-Credit to Sarah Turek as programmer assist.
+Credit to Sarah Turek as guest programmer